oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 First we need to create a run configuration to create this goal

-  1. Select the helidon-labs-storefront project, click right -> Run As -> Maven Build ....
+  1. Select the helidon-labs-storefront project (this is the project title in the explorer) click right -> Run As -> Maven Build ....
+(Chose the version with the dots)

   ![](images/maven-build-config-menu.png)